-Unknown dozens were arrested, concentrated in the Terter region of western Azerbaijan, giving rise to the term “Terter case.”
+Unknown dozens were arrested, concentrated in the Tartar region of western Azerbaijan, giving rise to the term “Tartar case.”

 The investigation and prosecutions in the case have taken place under great secrecy, and the numbers of those arrested, as well as their fates, have never officially been reported.

 Human rights groups have documented widespread torture of the suspects in the case.
 The international anti-torture organization OMCT reported that as of April at least 78 people had been detained and sentenced to terms between 12 and 20 years, with 11 dying as a result of torture in custody.

 A group of members of the Parliamentary Assembly of the Council of Europe also conducted an investigation and found that more than 200 soldiers had been tortured.

 The Institute for Peace and Democracy, an Azerbaijani human rights organization run by exiles Arif and Leyla Yunus -- themselves accused on trumped-up charges of spying for Armenia -- has called the case “one of the most top-secret and bloody crimes of the Aliyev regime.”

 Outside this case, torture also is reportedly widespread among Azerbaijani law enforcement; the Council of Europe found that the practice is “systemic and endemic” in the country.

 In May, Valiyev was asked about the torture allegations in the Tartar case and called them “unfounded noise.”